 2 weeks – 1 week:

-- Carefully read over your itinerary/reservations – look for discrepancies.
+- Carefully read over your itinerary/reservations and make sure everything is ready to go.

-- Visualize yourself traveling in each place from day to day.
-This will help in acclimating yourself to the experience and also remind you of last minute needs.
+- Visualize yourself in each destination from day to day.
+This will help prepare you mentally and emotionally for the experience and also remind you of things you need to pack for each stop on your route.

 - Copy and/or scan important documents.
-Upload them to the Cloud so you can access them online without anyone else’s help.
+Keep originals on your person, and a hard copy elsewhere in your bags.
+You can also leave copies with someone you trust or upload them to your cloud so you can access them online without anyone else’s help.

-- Call your bank to let them know you will be away — banks often freeze accounts when international charges appear out of the blue.
+- Call your bank to let them know where you’ll be traveling — banks often freeze accounts when international charges appear out of the blue.

 - Reconfirm your first flight!
-(A good thing to do before every flight.)
+(It’s best to do this before every flight.)

-- Jot down a reminder list for the night before your departure.
+- Jot down a to-do list for the night before your departure.

 - Set up an out-of-town message on your email to let people know about response delays.

 - Start packing!
-Get everything you’re taking with you and do an inventory.
-Keep that list with you throughout your trip so you can do counts along the way.
-This will keep your baggage within airline limits and also let you know right away if you’ve lost something.
+Grab everything you’re taking with you and take inventory.
+Keep that list with you throughout your trip so you can keep track along the way.
+This will help keep your baggage within airline weight and size limits and also let you know right away if you’ve lost something.

-- Get cash/travelers checks and some of the local cash of your first destination.
+- Get cash/travelers checks and some local currency from your first destination.

 - Do laundry.

-- Don’t for get to breathe!
-Take a sleep aide if necessary.
+- Don’t forget to breathe!
+Try to get plenty of sleep.
 Anxiety overload can keep you from accurately gauging what’s left to do.

 Day before departure:

 - Finish packing.
 Checklist in hand, load up that luggage.
-Don’t forget to weigh your bags and check Luggage Limits.
+Don’t forget to weigh and measure your bags and check Luggage Limits.

 - Make any last minute phone calls.